SamHjelmfelt/Ember/README.md

 ## Potential Enhancements
 1. Additional sample blueprints
     - HA
-    - Kerberos
     - Standalone use cases (streaming, data science, batch, etc.)
+2. Add Kerberos support
+3. Add Local repo for mPack services
-2. Optimize settings to reduce footprint and improve performance
+4. Optimize settings to reduce footprint and improve performance

+## Known issues
+1. Sometimes the destroyCluster command will hang requiring a VM restart to complete.
+The Docker/Systemd interface has issues in CentOS 7